Masoud647/Masoud647.github.io/README.md

 could be made if reproduced again.
 The first being the web camera, having a better web camera will help accelerate the speed at which barcodes are scanned, thus increasing the performance.
 In addition, having small web camera can allow for a smaller and compact case which can be much portable if need.
-Secondly, ?

 5. References
 =============